Criteria

 How the tool adapts to different project methodologies and scales.

-Monday.com adapts well to a wide range of workflows thanks to its flexible boards, customisable views, and automation tools.
+monday.com adapts well to a wide range of workflows thanks to its flexible boards, customisable views, and automation tools.
 It works particularly well for teams managing multiple projects or coordinating work across departments.

 Winner